 If you're looking for a pair of headphones for your workouts that don't need to be charged frequently, consider these—with an 80-hour battery life and decent sound quality, their value is there.

 If you want a durable pair of running headphones that won’t break the bank and won’t need to be charged daily, consider the Back Bay Runner 60s.
-With an impressive 80-hour battery life, these wireless headphones should last you for several weeks before you need to charge them—this is something we can get behind!
+The case has an impressive 80-hour battery life, so these wireless headphones should be ready to go for weeks without needing to plug them in—this is something we can get behind!

 An image of Back Bay Runner 60s in the case